anvesh4/Getting-and-Cleaning-Data-Assignment/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Steps to work on this course project
-1.First save the run_analysis code into an Rscript named "run_analysis".
+1.First save the run_analysis code into an Rscript named "run_analysis" in your working directory.

 2.Run ```source("run_analysis.R")```, then it will generate a new file ```TidyData.txt``` in your ``` UCI HAR Dataset ``` directory.